isantop/repolib/apt-manage-spec.rst

 source.
 If a given URI is not added to the source, it is ignored.
 The last configured URI on a source cannot be removed.

---uri
-^^^^^

-The --uri option attempts to set the configured URIs on the source to the specified value or values.
-Note that a legacy deb source cannot have multiple URIs configured.

 --add-option
 ^^^^^^^^^^^^
 The --add-option option attempts to add the given option or options as well as